Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Over/Under Insights

-- Boston College and its opponents have combined to score more than 51.5 points in three of 11 games this season.
+- Boston College has combined with its opponents to put up more than 51.5 points in three of 11 games this season.

+- East Carolina's games have gone over 51.5 points in seven of 12 chances this season.

 - Monday's over/under is 2.9 points lower than the two team's combined 54.4 points per game average.

-- This contest's total is three points greater than the 48.5 these two squads combine to allow per game this season.
+- The 48.5 combined points per game that these two squads have allowed this season are three fewer than the 51.5 over/under in this contest.

-- The average total in Eagles games this season is 54.8, 3.3 points more than Monday's total of 51.5.
+- Eagles games this season feature an average total of 54.8 points, a number 3.3 points higher than Monday's over/under.

-- The 57.4 PPG average total in Pirates games this season is 5.9 points more than this game's over/under.
+- In 2021, games involving the Pirates have averaged a total of 57.4 points, 5.9 more than the set over/under in this contest.

 Boston College Stats and Trends